 ServerlessDatabaseCapacity metric.
 This would make for a great alarm.

 So far I’m very impressed by Aurora Serverless and the new capabilities it introduces.
 I also think that most of the limitations, such as IAM authentication, S3 integration, and Lambda triggers will eventually make their way into the platform.
 But even the lack of those features (which didn’t even exist until AWS introduced them with Aurora), isn’t enough to outweigh the tremendous value that Aurora Serverless provides.
-If you are a PostgreSQL shop, or you really need MySQL 5.7, then you might need to wait, but otherwise, this could be the new way to do relational databases at scale.
+If you are a PostgreSQL shop (this is supposedly coming soon), or you really need MySQL 5.7, then you might need to wait, but otherwise, this could be the new way to do relational databases at scale.

 I need to run some additional tests to see how well it plays with Lambda, especially with regards to the connection limitation, but after playing with this for a few months, I’m inclined to start using it in production.
 I already have several clusters that are over provisioned to handle periodic traffic spikes.
 If this scales as expected, it very well could be the silver bullet I’ve been looking for. 🤔